Jeffrey M. Rahl

 Research Interests

 My scientific interests are in tectonics, particularly the processes that control the formation, growth, and erosion of mountain belts.
-I enjoy incorporating a variety of tools and approaches in my research, including field work, ductile and brittle structural analysis, thermochronology, numerical modeling, and metamorphic petrology.
+I enjoy incorporating a variety of tools and approaches in my research, including field work, thermochronology, ductile and brittle structural analysis, numerical modeling, and metamorphic petrology.
 Specific interests include:

 1) The tectonic evolution of convergent wedges, including the modern day Hellenic subduction wedge exposed in Crete, Greece; the Mesozoic Otago wedge in the South Island, New Zealand; and the Spanish Pyrenees